 Canadian National Railway is a leading transportation and logistics company in North America owning the only transcontinental railway line in the nation.
-It is a fully integrated rail and transportation services company, providing intermodal, trucking, freight forwarding, warehousing and distribution services.
+It is a fully integrated rail and transportation services company, providing intermodal, trucking, freight forwarding, warehousing, and distribution services.

-Canadian National Railway handles over 50% of all Canadian chemical production and is the top mover of aluminum, iron ore and base metal ore in North America.
-It is the only rail carrier servicing the three major petrochemical centres in North America.
+CN handles over 50% of all Canadian chemical production and is the top mover of aluminum, iron ore, and base metal ore in North America.
+It is the only rail carrier servicing the three major petrochemical centers in North America.
 The company transports goods worth more than $250 billion annually for a wide range of business sectors.

 - Opportunity Score: 65

 - Ticker: TSE:CNR

 - Sector: Industrials

 - Market Cap: 92.73B

 - Payout Ratio (TTM): 49.17%

 - Revenue Growth: Members Only

 - Dividend Growth Fit: 6/10